FREQUENTLY ASKED QUESTIONS

 I keep hearing the term "Insurer"?
 What does this mean?

 In Canada when we put less than a 20% down payment, we are required to purchase default insurance from one of the Insurers (CMHC, Genworth, Canada Guaranty).
 This premium is mandatory but is added into your mortgage.
-This insurance protects the lender from a consumer defaulting on the mortgage.

 What are "Servicing Ratios"